Help your Family Stay Healthy

 Many strong families use the family meal as a chance to catch up with each other, find out what’s on each other’s minds, resolve any disputes and so on.
 Rather than slinking off to watch different TVs, with their plates on their knees, family members realize that this is something they participate in that is good for the family as a whole, and therefore is good for them as individuals.

 Even if your family cannot get together for a meal every day, perhaps due to differing work schedules, you should at least try to do it once a week.
 Make sure everyone contributes in whatever way they can.
-Younger members can set the table, the older kids can help prepare the food and wash up afterwards.
+Younger members can set the table, the older kids can help prepare the food and wash up afterward.
 Everyone should have their place at the table and observe the rules of the table.
-Don’t just serve up something that came straight out of the freezer – take the time to make something delicious which everyone can savor.
+Don’t just serve up something that came straight out of the freezer – take the time to make something delicious like a smoothie dessert which everyone can savor.
 Use the time to enjoy the food and ask each other how they are and what news they have.
 Even if everyone’s fine and nothing particularly interesting has happened, you’re letting each other know that you care.

 This sense of coming together can be reinforced by the distribution of responsibilities around the house.
 Make sure that everyone contributes in some way – even the youngest children should have some responsibility – helping to put clothes away or tidying up, for example.
 If someone shirks their responsibilities, it should be brought up at the family meal for discussion as to how to deal with it.